 This is a tricky question: we just exposed that the only macronutrient that’s important for maintaining ketosis is carbohydrate.
 But, depending on your health circumstances, when starting a keto diet there are two options for best results:

-The first option: if you are doing keto for a while and are fully fat adapted, or if you are just starting your keto diet but have a healthy metabolism, with no insulin resistance or a diabetic condition, you don’t need to limit your protein intake.
-The ideal amount of protein for keto or low-carb would be the same as for all humans: around 1 gram per pound of body weight, and there is no harm at all in eating more than that (9, 12).
+If you are doing keto for a while and are fully fat adapted, or if you are just starting your keto diet but have a healthy metabolism, with no insulin resistance or a diabetic condition, you don’t need to limit your protein intake.
+The ideal amount of protein for keto or low-carb in this situation would be the around the same as the recommended for all humans: around 1 gram per pound of body weight, and there is no harm in eating more than that (9, 12).

 In macro numbers, this can be a proportion of 1:1 grams of protein to fat, or slightly higher in protein.
 People can be on continual ketosis at 30% protein or more (2, 6).
 Remember, the amount of protein will not decrease your ketone levels as long as your carbohydrates – and blood glucose – are very low (11).